nao1215/morrigan/README.md

 morrigan command is a tool-set to verify the vulnerability of services developed by you.
 It is not a tool to attack services on the network.
 As part of the developer's (it's me) study of security, I will be adding subcommands regarding penetration.

 ### **morrigan sub-command list**
 Each subcommand is explained on other pages.
+We plan to add more subcommands.
+We will be reimplementing existing commands used in penetration in golang.
+However, we will also implement morrigan's own subcommands.

 |sub-command | description |
 |:--|:--|
 |[netcat](./docs/netcat.md)| listen TCP/UDP ports and send data to remote ports over TCP/UDP|